 He soon found, to his sadness, that in some cases Johnston’s original rules had to be adapted or ignored – some of the Trajanic proportions had to be lost in order to make the typeface work well at lower point sizes with the x-height (the height of the “sticks” on letters such as “h”) having to be changed as well.

-Ultimately, however, Eiichi was able to produce the first truly complete Johnston Typeface, which Banks & Miles christened “New Johnston.”
+In the end though Eiichi was able to produce the first truly complete Johnston Typeface, which Banks & Miles christened “New Johnston.”

 The Evolving Typeface